To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 In humid environments (and probably a fire) this drywall can give off egg-smelling sulfurous gases carbon disulfide, carbonyl sulfide, and hydrogen sulfide.
 These gasses react with and corrode metals, especially copper and silver.
 100% of the problem drywall coming from China also tested positive for the bacteria Acidithiobacillus ferrooxidans, which lives in pyrite deposits.
 This bacteria consumes iron and sulfur producing sulfuric acid.

-It’s difficult to know what percentage of the millions of tons of drywall imported from China contain high levels of pyrite in order to figure out the odds that your gun safe fireboard has it.
+It’s difficult to know what percentage of the millions of tons of drywall imported from China contain problem levels of pyrite in order to figure out the odds that your gun safe fireboard has it.
 Some gun safes say they’re Made in the USA, but they’re actually made in China and painted here.
 Other gun safes are actually made in the USA but may use Chinese manufactured drywall which is installed here.

 It’s difficult to figure out the risk of damage to your guns from drywall chemicals.
 From anecdotal reports, these problems are more common on cheap gun safes.